National Asian and Pacific Islander HIV/AIDS Awareness Day (NAPIHAD)

 Planning something for National Asian and Pacific Islander HIV/AIDS Awareness Day?
-(PDF: 11KB/1 page)
+(PDF)

 National Asian and Pacific Islander HIV/AIDS Awareness Day, held annually on May 19, began in 2005 as an effort to educate Asian and Pacific Islander (API) communities about the threat HIV/AIDS poses to them and its devastating effects on their communities.
-The theme for the 2013 observance will be, “Taking Root: Our Stories, Our Community.”
+It also serves as an opportunity to end HIV stigma through learning, sharing stories and ending the silence.

 Organizations may wish to provide or host activities that can help raise awareness about HIV/AIDS within their communities and neighborhoods.
 More detailed information on Planning Local Public Health Events or Planning Community-Based Organization Events is also available.